 It must have been some hours later that I was startled awake by knocking at the door separating our rooms.
 My dad opened the door a crack.
 “Evelyn,” he called softly, “I think a bird got into our room.”
-Mom was groggy and not in the mood for bird catching.
-“Open your window a little-- maybe he’ll find his own way out.“ The door closed, but not fifteen minutes later, it opened again.
-“Ev—there’s more than one bird.
+Mom was not in the mood for bird catching.
+“Open your window a little-- maybe he’ll find his own way out.“ The door closed, but moments later, it opened again.
+“Ev--there’s more than one bird.
 They’re roosting in here…listen…hear that chirping?”
 She pulled on her robe and opened the door wide.
 Desert moonlight filtered into the room, revealing an eerie sight.
-There were rows of bats, not birds, lining the beams of the ceiling.
-Suspended upside down, they looked like rows of dead leaves shivering in a gentle wind.
+Rows of bats, not birds, lined the beams of the ceiling.
+Suspended upside down, they looked like dead leaves shivering in a gentle wind.
 One of them suddenly broke ranks and darted across the room to a window frame, completely outlined in bats.

 Outside, still uncertain of our proximity to danger, we tiptoed to the Plymouth, our wonderful big blue, four door, bat-less refuge.
 Everyone pretended to nap as we waited for sunrise before driving away.